Bidar Kadın

-Bidar Kadın (بیدار قادین; "enlightened"; 5 May 1855 - 13 January 1918) was a consort of Sultan Abdul Hamid II of the Ottoman Empire.
+Bidar Kadın (بیدار قادین; "enlightened"; 5 May 1858 - 13 January 1918) was a consort of Sultan Abdul Hamid II of the Ottoman Empire.

 Early life

-Of Kabardian Circassian origin, Bidar Kadın was born on 5 May 1855 in Kobuleti.
-She was daughter of the prince Ibrahim Talustan Bey and his wife, Georgian princess Şahika İffet Lortkipanidze and had two brothers named Çerkeş Hüseyin Paşa and Çerkes Mehmed Ziya Pasha, who worked at the Sultan Palace.
+Of Kabardian Circassian origin, Bidar Kadın was born on 5 May 1858 in Kobuleti.
+She was the daughter of the prince Ibrahim Talustan Bey and his wife, Georgian princess Şahika İffet Lortkipanidze, and had two brothers named Çerkeş Hüseyin Paşa and Çerkes Mehmed Ziya Pasha, who worked at the Sultan Palace.
 Her mother belonged to the Georgian noble family, Lortkipanidze.
-She was also related to Prince Hüseyin Bey Inalipa by maternal side.
+She was also related to Prince Hüseyin Bey Inalipa on the maternal side.

 Marriage

 Bidar married the then-Prince Abdul Hamid on 2 September 1875.
 He was fascinated by her beauty and her bold personality.
 In late 1875, or early 1876, she became pregnant with the couple's first child.
 After Abdul Hamid's accession to the throne following the deposition of his elder brother Sultan Murad V, on 31 August 1876, she was given the title of "Fourth Kadın".

-Bidar who was pregnant at that time, gave birth to her first child, a daughter, five days later on 4 September 1876.
+Bidar gave birth to her first child, a daughter, five days later on 4 September 1876.
 The child was named Fatma Naime Sultan, whom Abdul Hamid called "my Accession daughter."
 In 1877, Bidar and other members of the imperial family settled in the Yıldız Palace, after Abdul Hamid moved there on 7 April 1877.
 Here she gave birth to her second child, a son, named Şehzade Mehmed Abdülkadir, on 16 January 1878.
 In 1879, she was elevated to "Third Kadın".

 Bidar was described as the most beautiful and fascinating of Abdülhamid II's consorts.
 She was tall and slender, with long brown hair and intense green eyes.
 Her beauty was famous also in Europe.